gridpocket/c3isp/README.md

 - Select the csv file you want to converter in your computer
 - Execute and see the results.

+## Remove

+- Select POST /stix and click on "Try it out"
+- Select the JSON file you want to converter in your computer
+- It can be either the conversion of an email or a csv.
+- Execute and see the results.

 ### Results